Considerations and Limitations

 • Veeam Data Cloud for Microsoft 365 supports a maximum of 2 restore operations in parallel.
 To raise this limit in urgent cases, contact Veeam Customer Support.

-• Restore of OneNote notebooks from backups of Microsoft SharePoint, Microsoft OneDrive and Microsoft Teams data is not supported.
+• Restore of OneNote notebooks from backups of Microsoft SharePoint Online, Microsoft OneDrive for Business and Microsoft Teams data is not supported.

 As a workaround, you can download the required OneNote file to your computer and then upload this OneNote file to your OneDrive or SharePoint site.